singularit-de/django-rest-aggregation/README.md

 - count, sum, average, minimum, maximum, percentile &#10060; and percent&#10060;
 - grouping by multiple fields
+- filtering and ordering
-- limiting the number of results &#10060;
+- and limiting the number of results &#10060;

 ---